matheAlves/project-soundsystem/README.md

 ## Features
 ### Search for artists
-  use the search bar to search for an artist's albums
+  Use the search bar to search for an artist's albums

 ### Listen to albums
-  click an album to see its tracklist
+  Click an album to see its tracklist

-## Favorite tracks
+### Favorite tracks
-  you can favorite tracks from an album and see the list in the 'favorites' tab
+  You can mark tracks as favorite from an album and see the list in the 'favorites' tab

 ## Planned features
-- search by song and album
+- Search by song and album
-- profile page
+- Profile page

 ## Setup
 ### install dependencies